Instant Hedge Maintenance

-External signs of drought are that the foliage wilts and sometimes rolls or turns.
-Please note that it is also easy to over water your hedge and if you notice leaves turning yellow or unseasonal leaf drop then it is likely to be over watered; in which case immediate cut back on watering.
+It is important to note that it is also easy to over water your hedge and if you notice leaves turning yellow or expereince unseasonal leaf drop, then it is likely to be over watered; watered in which case immediate action should be taken to cut back on watering.
 If the soil surface looks dry but you have symptoms of over watering, then the moisture content needs to be checked 300 – 400mm below ground level.
 Dig a small hole beside the hedge rootstrip which will indicate the amount of water getting to the roots; if it’s obviously wet, then the hedge is over-watered.

-The following table shows you the necessary amount of water required per linear metre per week by a newly planted Elveden instant hedge.
-This should be continued until the hedge has established, which is usually 24 months after planting.
-Watering can then be reduced as required by the hedge.
+The following table shows you the necessary amount of water required, per linear metre per week, for a newly planted instant hedge.
+This should be continued until the hedge has fully established, which is usually 24 months after planting.
+Watering can then be reduced as required.

 |Soil Type||Weather Conditions||Weekly water requirement per metre||Ideal watering frequency|

 |Sandy loam||Dry||40 – 50 litres||Every day|